purdurnr/frdmrw612_ota_mcuboot_client_wifi/25-03-RW612-wifi-client-memfault.md

     #define INCLUDE_xTaskAbortDelay             0
     #define INCLUDE_xTaskGetHandle              0

     ```

-12. Add the following missing defines to the end of FreeRTOS Config
+    Add the following missing defines to the end of FreeRTOS Config
-    ```
+    ``` c++
     #define vPortSVCHandler SVC_Handler
     #define xPortPendSVHandler PendSV_Handler
     #define xPortSysTickHandler SysTick_Handler
     ```
-**_NOTE_** Use Build errors by opening explorer or "Repository" view.
+    **_TIP:_** Use Build errors by opening explorer or "Repository" view.
 Push down into project to find "RED" file.
 Likely this will uncover an include that is not updated properly.

-13. Memfault platform port includes a FreeRtos config file.

-Removed component:
-This was not in the working memfault example.
-I had just added all components.
-Thought http would be needed for mqtt demo?
-- set(CONFIG_USE_component_memfault_sdk_http true)
-- added set(CONFIG_USE_utility_debug_console_lite true)

-14. Update Linker File for added Memfault
-- in armgcc/RW610_flash.ld, change STACK_SIZE from 0x400 to 0x800.
-Data dumping is handled in exception handler, so the main stack should be large enough.
-- in armgcc/RW610_flash.ld, shrink the length of m_text by 0x8000, this region is reserved to save dumped data.
-- in armgcc/RW610_flash.ld, place some necessary objects in RAM, **like fsl_flexspi.c**, because these functions might be called when the flash is being programed or erased.
-So much place them in RAM.

-## Replace CLI Chunk PRINTF with MQTT Transmission to Memfault Dashboard
-The mqtt SERVER HOST is set in mqtt_freertos.c
-- EXAMPLE_MQTT_SERVER_HOST "broker.hivemq.com"
-- mqtt_connect_client_info_t has all info... id, username, password,...

-## Use Pyserial for COM Port
-1. pyserial-miniterm in command line.
-If fails.
-Install py pyserial-miniterm
-2. Determine what ports are available for connection.  pyserial-miniterm
-3. Enter COM port for J-Link i.e. COM4
-   pyserial-miniterm --raw COM4 115200

-2. Add memfault includes for memfault SDK components
-    ```
-    #include "memfault/components.h"
-    #include "memfault/ports/freertos.h"
-    ```
-3. Add FreeRTOS in component manager
-4. Add FreeRTOS include to project
-    ```
-    /* FreeRTOS kernel includes. */
-    #include "FreeRTOS.h"
-    #include "task.h"
-    #include "queue.h"
-    #include "timers.h"
-    ```

-5. COmment out assert component in cmake.config or set current component to false
-    Defined in the memfault sdk.
-5. In FreeRTOS Config.h
-    1. Change setting of INCLUDE_xTaskGetCurrentTaskHandle to 0
-    2.     #include "memfault/ports/freertos_trace.h"
-5. Modify linker file for memfault storage
-6. Add     memfault_platform_boot(); to main() after Board initialization

-## Create shell commands for Memfault routines
+## 3.4 Add Memfault routines and add new shell commands
+2. Copy/Paste sections from working Memfault example into reserved sections of wifi example (i.e. Variables and Prototypes)

+    Copy/Paste self_test(), dump_data(), and trigger_fault() from working example to end of wifi_mqtt.c
 1. Declare each function for Memfault shell commands
     ```
     static shell_status_t shellCmd_trigger(shell_handle_t shellHandle, int32_t argc, char **argv);